Keyring-Network/keyring-euler/README.md

 The set *policyId* cannot be changed, this choice was made in order to preserve an unopinionated ownership or governance model.

 ## Changes
-- We add the COMPLIANCE handler to the list of modules in `EVault/Dispatch.sol`
+- Added the COMPLIANCE handler to the list of modules in `EVault/Dispatch.sol`
-- Create two new modules inside the *modules* folder, one dummy `Compliance.sol` one for permissionless vaults and a `KeyringCompliance` module for permissioned ones
+- Created two new modules inside the *modules* folder, one dummy `Compliance.sol` one for permissionless vaults and a `KeyringCompliance` module for permissioned ones
-- Adding the module to the test setup files, `EVaultTestBase.sol` and `Setup.t.sol`
+- Included the module to the test setup files, `EVaultTestBase.sol` and `Setup.t.sol`
+- Enriched the tests on modules with a new one under *test/unit/evault/modules/Compliance* folder where we etch the vault using the new Keyring compliance module and mock the protocol to showcase permissioning.

 ## ToDo
 - [x] add module
 - [x] code compile
-- [ ] run Slither
-- [ ] tests
+- [x] tests